Celebrate BC is a festival celebrating BC Day which is a statutory holiday in August. The event takes place in both Port Moody and Coquitlam.

 What to Expect

-Another component of the 2025 Celebrate BC event was an Indigenous fashion show presented by Vancouver Indigenous Fashion Week.
-There were stories to hear from the Indigenous community, as well as Heritage Walks with information about other cultures.
+Another component of Celebrate BC is an Indigenous fashion show presented by Vancouver Indigenous Fashion Week.
+There are stories to hear from the Indigenous community, and the show showcases both traditional Indigenous fashion as well as contemporary designs.

 Celebrate BC Entertainment